Zhang Shuai: Career

-2012
+2012: Olympics debut in doubles

 Zhang started her year at the Blossom Cup in Quanzhou.
 She defeated Nudnida Luangnam and Anna Floris in the first and second rounds, respectively, before falling to Tímea Babos in the quarterfinals.
 At the Australian Open, she had received a wildcard and was beaten by Aleksandra Wozniak in the first round, in straight sets.
 It was her seventh first-round loss in a major tournament.

 At the Monterrey Open, she lost to Gréta Arn in the first round.
 Next, Zhang went to Indian Wells to play at the Open where she was a qualifier.
 She lost to Simona Halep in the first round.
 At the French Open, she lost in the first round to Angelique Kerber.

 Zhang competed at the London Olympics tournament in the women's doubles with Li Na, reaching the second round.

 2013: First WTA Tour title

 Started the year as the top-seed at the ITF tournament Innisbrook Open in Florida on clay with a first-round loss to 468th ranked wildcard Asia Muhammad.
 Skipping the Australian Open and remaining in Florida for another ITF clay-court tournament, the $25k Tesoro Open in Port St. Lucie losing to 214th ranked and fourth seed Tadeja Majerič in the semifinal.
 In doubles, she and partner Sharon Fichman were seeded second and lost in the quarterfinals to the eventual winners, qualifiers Angelina Gabueva & Allie Will.
 Zhang entered three WTA Tour tournaments and played doubles with Janette Husárová: as the third seed in the qualifying draw, lost to 647th ranked Abigail Spears in the first round of the qualifier in the Qatar Open in Doha and lost to Lisa Raymond & Samantha Stosur in second round; lost to 61st ranked Anabel Medina Garrigues in the second round of qualifying in the Dubai Tennis Championships and lost to Julia Görges & Angelique Kerber in straight sets in the first round. and lost to 23rd and second seeded Hsieh Su-wei in the second round of the Malaysian Open and lost to second seeded team of Shuko Aoyama and Chang Kai-chen in an exciting final.
 Returning stateside losing to 131st ranked wildcard Bethanie Mattek-Sands in the qualifying final of the Miami Open, teaming up with Megan Moulton-Levy, lost in the second round to third seeded Nadia Petrova and Katarina Srebotnik.
 Zhang lost to Petra Rampre (No. 282) in the first qualifying round as the seventh seed in the Charleston Open.
 Zhang & Moulton-Levy were beaten in the semifinal by the top-seeded team of Andrea Hlaváčková & Liezel Huber.
 Playing as the fifth seed in the $25k Challenger in Pelham, Alabama, she lost to the 197th ranked Ashleigh Barty, in the second round.
 Playing in her first final as the eighth seed at the Dothan Pro Classic, she lost to Ajla Tomljanović (No. 171).
 As the seventh seed at the ITF Charlottesville, she lost to 381st ranked wildcard player Allie Will in the first round.